AxeWP/wp-graphql-headless-login/docs/provider-config.md

   /**
    * Defines the Client Options REST API schema for the provider.
    *
-   * This is how the settings will be stored in the database.
+   * This is used to display and save the Client Options settings the Settings Page.
    *
    * Note: This method will inherit the default options schema, so you only need to add the fields specific to GitHub.
-   *
-   * @param array $settings The settings array from the WP database.
    */
   protected static function client_options_schema() : array {
     return [